-Korean-Style Crunchy Shrimp over Gochujang Noodles
+Korean-Style Shrimp Gochujang Noodles

 - 1 package Handy Korean-Style Crunchy Shrimp